crepassob/KicadAddLib/README.md

 ### Precautions:

 ##### If your region does not use the utf-8 encoding format, Kicad will report an error.
-If you want to continue using it, you need to modify the encoding format of line 13 of kicadaddlib.py, and modify C:\Users\ 'username' \AppData\Roaming\kicad\ which: sym-lib-table and fp-lib -The encoding format of the table.
+If you want to continue using it, you need to modify the encoding format of line 13 of kicadaddlib.py, and modify C:\Users\ 'username' \AppData\Roaming\kicad\ in a sym-lib-table and fp-lib-table.

 ##### If you find that Kicad unexpectedly reports an error during use, you need to delete the newly added items of sym-lib-table and fp-lib-table, and pay attention to the number of brackets.
 I use the above URL and plug-ins to run normally, and I do not guarantee that the compressed packages downloaded from other websites can be added correctly.